 his shirt melds to his skin, the glaring light.

-He runs, goat-like, far from this earth’s death belt.
+He flees, goat-like, far from this earth’s death belt.

 I may have tracked down Mr X 🤣: